chideat/gitlab/README.md

 gitlab v5
 ----------
-i tried gitlab v5 on centos 5, this is about to finished. the init script gitlab supplied no worked for centos, i add some rules. the web site works find now.
+i tried gitlab v5 on centos 5, this is finished yet. the init script gitlab supplied no worked for centos, i add some rules. the web site works find now.

 how to allow sign up
 --------------------